I Love Potstickers!

 Pork, Cabbage, and Shrimp or Scallop

-To the traditional pork and cabbage recipe above, add 100 grams (3.5 ounces) chopped shrimp or scallops.
+To the traditional pork and cabbage recipe above, add 100 grams (3.5 ounces) of chopped shrimp or scallops.

-My preference is for white shrimp.
+My preference is white shrimp.
 Either way, the seafood brings out a sweetness that enhances the general umami flavor.

 Pork, Cabbage, and Korean Spicy Kimchi

-For this version, the quantity of the dehydrated cabbage is lowered because the kimchi contains cabbage, as well.
+For this version, the quantity of dehydrated cabbage is lowered because the kimchi contains cabbage, as well.
 Everything else remains the same.

 - 140 grams / 5 ounces dehydrated cabbage